A Final Freedom Ride with John Lewis

-A few weeks later, Lewis traveled to California, where he was in charge of organizing the Black vote, while Cesar Chavez and Dolores Huerta organized the Latinx.
-Sometimes Chavez and Lewis would canvass together.
+A few weeks later, Mr. Lewis traveled to California, where he was in charge of organizing the Black vote, while Cesar Chavez and Dolores Huerta organized the Latinx.
+Sometimes he would canvass together with Chavez.
 Imagine opening your door to find Cesar Chavez and John Lewis asking you to give a presidential candidate your vote.

 He was a critical voice in the designing of our programs, an inspiration for our Speak Truth to Power lesson plans for students, and a recipient of our Ripple of Hope award.

 My last long conversation with Mr. Lewis came as I was writing Ripples of Hope: Robert F. Kennedy in 2018.
 It was an emotional conversation I have recalled many times since word came of his death following a brave 7-month battle with pancreatic cancer.

 “I truly believe something died in all of us,” he said of my father’s death.
 I know something died in me. ...that’s why you have to keep going, moving on, and trying to inspire more young people to stand up, to get up.”